lob/lob-address-elements/README.md

 ## Building

-The minified version of the Address Elements library is available for download from [CDN HOST NAME].
+The minified version of the Address Elements library is available for download from the Lob CDN.
 You do not need to clone the Github repo to use in your Website.
 But if you do decide to fork and build your own instance of Address Elements, we have provided build tools for minifying your source.
-Execute via the CLI (NOTE: Replace `1.1.1` with the version number you wish to bind to the minified file name.
+Execute via the CLI (NOTE: Replace `0.1.0` with the version number you wish to bind to the minified file name.
 ```
-npm run build 1.1.1
+npm run build 0.1.0
 ```